mr-ws22/website/docs/programming-toolkit.md

 Now you can install the modules we need for our course in a new environment (we call this new environment `mr`).

-Copy this code and run it in your terminal:
+Copy this code and run it in your terminal (command prompt):

 ```bash
 conda create -n mr python=3.9 pandas openpyxl jupyter scikit-learn altair vega_datasets matplotlib seaborn